 Ingredients & Substitutions

-Overhead image of ingredients needed for Mexican red rice.
+Overhead image of ingredients needed to make Mexican rice.

-• Chicken Broth: In a pinch, you can use vegetable broth but chicken broth is preferred.
+• Chicken Broth or Stock: Use low-sodium broth to control saltiness.
+In a pinch, you can use vegetable broth, but chicken broth is preferred.

 Complete list of ingredients and amounts is located on the recipe card below.